Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Houseplants need adequate drainage.
 Without drainage, your plant will likely develop root rot and die.
 Although most pots have drainage holes, ensure that your desired pot does before transplanting it.
 If needed, place the plant in a plastic pot with drainage holes before setting it into an ornamental pot (without holes).

-- When deciding where to place your houseplant in the home consider its natural habitat.
+- When deciding where to place your houseplant in the home think about its natural habitat.
 For example, is your houseplant tropical?
 Consider placing it in your bathroom or near your kitchen sink.